Ncnchiche/beerProject/README.md

 ## How it works?

-The recommender system utilizes two techniques:
+The beer recommender system utilizes two techniques:

 -   Collaborative Filtering: Using the SVD (Singular Value Decomposition) algorithm from the Surprise library, the system predicts the ratings a user would give to different beers based on their past ratings and the ratings of similar users.